9dl/NullOps-Suite/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Attribution-NonCommercial 4.0 International - see the [LICENSE](LICENSE) file for details.

+## Disclaimer
+**NullOps Suite is intended for educational and authorized penetration testing purposes only.**
+The developers are not responsible for any misuse or damage caused by this software.
+Ensure you have explicit permission from the owner of the system or network before performing any tests.
+Using this tool against systems or networks without proper authorization is illegal and punishable by law.
+By using this software, you agree to abide by all applicable laws and take full responsibility for your actions.

 ---